falkr/ttm4175/pages/prep-iot-http-json.md

 a string that follows the JSON specification.
 It is then easy to store or transmit this string (as a series of bytes), and transform it back into data again.

-[^1]: Some, sadly, also think that the Internet is the same as
-    Facebook\...

-[^2]: You may remember this from your first week in Komtek when you
-    played the transmission game in the auditorium: You have been a TCP packet!

 [^3]: These code snippets are taken from
     <https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#HTTP_session_state>